 Trip Summary and Itinerary Map

-- 11 full days ‘off ship’ exploring southern Greenland
+- 10 full days ‘off ship’ exploring east, south and west Greenland

 - Travelling aboard a recently refurbished 134 guest ship